simgrid/simgrid/docs/source/tuto_s4u.rst

 For that, the master needs to retrieve the list of hosts declared in the platform with :cpp:func:`simgrid::s4u::Engine::get_all_hosts`.
-Then, the master should start the worker processes with :cpp:func:`simgrid::s4u::Actor::create`.
+Then, the master should start the worker actors with :cpp:func:`simgrid::s4u::Actor::create`.

 ``Actor::create(name, host, func, params...)`` is a very flexible